wp-plugins/eelv-share-post/readme.txt

 == Installation ==

-1. Upload `eelv-share` to the `/wp-content/plugins/` directory
+1. Upload `eelv-share-post` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress network admin

 == Frequently asked questions ==

 = Can I share on every blogs ? =

 no, the plugin just transfrom short-links into post preview.
-You have to be administrator, author, editor... on the blog sharing the link.
+You have to be administrator, author, editor... to post on a blog.

 == Screenshots ==